petra-bachanova/science_day_musical_muscles/README.md

-# "Make your muscles sing" Neuro SpikerBox Science Day Project
+# Neuro SpikerBox Real-Time EMG to Audio Converter

 ### Overview
 This repository contains Python scripts for reading and processing data from a SpikerBox, a device used for recording Electromyography (EMG) data.